MMIV-ML/fastMONAI/paper/paper.md

 ## Semantic segmentation

 In the following, we look at another computer vision task while also taking a closer look at the fastMONAI library.
-Our task will be _semantic segmentation_, and we'll use the IXI Tiny dataset (a small version of the IXI dataset [@ixi]).
+Our task will be _semantic segmentation_, and we'll use the IXI Tiny dataset (a small version of the IXI dataset [@ixi]) with 566 3D brain MRI scans.
 In semantic segmentation, a class label is assigned to each pixel or voxel in an image, in this case, distinguishing brain tissue from non-brain tissue, i.e., skull-stripping or brain extraction.

 ```python
 STUDY_DIR = download_ixi_tiny(path='../data')